bjahnke/FFX-Equip-Value-Calculator/README.md

 -Meaningful error handling
 -build an executable
 -gui instead of txt file
+-given at least one used slot and at least one open slot, return a list of abilities that will increase the current equipment's value.
+Provide value difference and recipe.
 -get data on recipe items
   -in-store item cost
   -get bribe cost where cost = bribe/(num of that item recieved)